Antonlark/Antonlark/README.md

 # Hello, friends! 👋

-I'm [Anton Skowronski], a passionate PHP developer with a strong focus on e-commerce solutions.
+I'm Anton Skowronski, a passionate PHP developer with a strong focus on e-commerce solutions.
 My journey in the world of code has led me to specialize in crafting robust online shopping experiences using technologies like Opencart and Laravel.

 ## A Little About Me